buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcAlignment.md

 4. Multiple Vertical layouts based on the same Horizontal Layout
 5. Multiple Vertical layouts based on the same Horizontal Layout, with a Cant layout applied

 (4) and (5) are used in scenarios where multiple alignments re-use the same horizontal layout definition.
-See **Alignment's aggregations** for details on how to relate parent and child alignments in theses cases.
+See **Alignment Layout - Reusing Horizontal Layout** and **Alignment Geometry - Reusing Horizontal Layout** for details on how to relate parent and child alignments in theses cases.

 ![Alignment configurations](../../../../figures/IfcAlignment-possible-configurations.png)

-Figure 1 &mdash; Common configurations of alignment layouts
+Figure ALCONFIG &mdash; Common configurations of alignment layouts

-**Alignment's geometry representation**
+### Alignment Layout - Horizontal, Vertical and Cant

+For configurations (1),(2),(3)

+### Alignment Layout - Reusing Horizontal Layout

+For configurations (4),(5)

+### Alignment Geometry

 Supported shape representations of _IfcAlignment_ are:
 * _IfcCompositeCurve_ as a 2D horizontal alignment (represented by its horizontal alignment segments), without a vertical layout.